Virtual Assistant: Why Giving Up Should Not Be in Your Dictionary

 And probably enjoy a double-digit rate too!

 P.S.
-I am now on my second month, and I’ve been getting some praises from the OM and my client.
+I am now on my third month, and I’ve been getting some praises from the OM and my client.
 He has also offered me a long-term contract!